Blashaq/TIMP/README.md

 More features planned, like custom skins for other board games!

-Feel free to propose features (or just fork and request a merge)!
+Feel free to propose features, or contribute yourself!